 So why is it that you hear about WordPress being vulnerable and insecure?
-WordPress is the most widely used CMS and blogging platform with a market share of more than 34% of the entire web.
+WordPress is the most widely used CMS and blogging platform with a market share of more than 35% of the entire web.

-The popularity of WordPress makes sites on it a regular target of brute force login attacks which attempt to discover sites that use the default username and/or a weak password.
+The popularity of WordPress websites makes it a regular target of brute force login attacks which attempt to discover sites that use the default username and/or a weak password.
 This is sensitive information and the key to keeping your blog safe and secure.

 A brute-force is when an attacker logs in with many passwords in the hope of guessing correctly.
 The attacker systematically checks all possible options until the correct one is found.